Anne Morgan, Baroness Hunsdon

 Anne Morgan, Baroness Hunsdon (c.
 1529 – 19 January 1607) was an English official.
 She was the wife of Henry Carey, 1st Baron Hunsdon, by whom she had a total of 13 children.
 On 14 December 1595, she was appointed by Queen Elizabeth I of England to the office of Keeper of Somerset House; a post which she held for life.
 She also served the Queen as a Lady of the Privy Chamber.

 Family

 Anne was born c.
-1529 at Arkestone, Herefordshire, the daughter of Sir Thomas Morgan and Anne Whitney, herself the daughter of Sir James Whitney and Blanche Milbourne.
+1529 at Arkestone, Herefordshire, the daughter of Sir Thomas Morgan and Anne Elizabeth Whitney, herself the daughter of Sir James Whitney and Blanche Milbourne.
 The Morgan family was of Welsh origin.

 Marriage and issue

 On 21 May 1545, a licence was obtained for the marriage of Anne to Henry Carey, son of Sir William Carey and Mary Boleyn, the elder sister of Queen consort Anne Boleyn.
 As Carey's mother had once been the mistress of King Henry VIII, many people, including John Hales, vicar of Isleworth, speculated that he was in point of fact, the King's illegitimate son.

 Carey was created Baron Hunsdon on 13 January 1559; from that time onward, Anne was styled Baroness Hunsdon.
 Following her elevation to the rank of a peer's wife, Anne was appointed a Lady of the Privy Chamber to Queen Elizabeth I, who was also her husband's first cousin and held the couple in high favour.
 Carey was soon afterward appointed Captain of the Gentlemen-at-Arms, making him in actuality, the Queen's personal bodyguard.

 A painting by an unknown artist was done to commemorate a visit by the Queen to Anne and Carey at their manor, Hunsdon House in Hertfordshire in September 1571; Anne is believed to be depicted among the Queen's Ladies in the royal procession, as the foremost lady dressed in white.

 Anne's portrait was painted by a follower of George Gower, and is displayed at Hatfield House.

 Henry Carey and Anne Morgan's marriage resulted in the birth of thirteen children, two of whom died in infancy.